 Dr Andy Burn

 Andy is the postdoctoral research assistant on ‘Social Relations and Everyday Life in England, 1500-1640’, a Leverhulme-funded project led by Professor Andy Wood.
-He is collecting legal, administrative and personal records in archives and record offices across England to examine how, despite immense economic, social and religious stress,Tudor and Stuart society did not disintegrate.
-He has published articles on work, wages and wealth, and is currently writing a monograph on the 16th and 17th century coal boom in Newcastle and north-east England, focused on the transformation of Newcastle society.
+He is collecting legal, administrative and personal records in archives and record offices across England to examine how, despite immense economic, social and religious stress,16th and early 17th century society did not disintegrate.

-Andy specialises in early modern economic and social history, particularly urban history and the history of work.
-His PhD thesis, funded by the ESRC, examined the changing social context of work in 17th century Newcastle , based on a relational database of tens of thousands of parish, tax and probate records.
+Andy specialises in early modern (16th to 18th century) economic and social history, and particularly in the history of work.
+His PhD thesis, funded by the ESRC, examined the changing social context of work in 17th century Newcastle upon Tyne, based on a relational database of tens of thousands of parish, tax and probate records.
 Subsequently, he was postdoctoral researcher for the IMEMS research strand ‘Cities in History’ and project officer for Palace Green Library’s summer 2015 exhibition.

 - Junior Research Fellow at Hatfield College

 - Committee member for publicity and web publication, Local Population Studies Society